 - 63. It is a requirement that Member Firms and Members will cooperate with an investigation conducted under the Scheme.
 In order for cooperation to be considered as a mitigating factor at the point of determining appropriate sanction it will therefore be necessary for the Member Firm or Member to have provided an exceptional level of cooperation.
-Non-exhaustive examples of conduct which may constitute such cooperation include: - a. self-reporting to the FRC and/or bringing to the attention of the FRC any facts and/or matters which may constitute an allegation of Misconduct; and - b. volunteering information or documentation not specifically requested but which the Member Firm/Member nevertheless considers may assist the investigation. - 64.
+Non-exhaustive examples of conduct which may constitute such cooperation include - a. self-reporting to the FRC and/or bringing to the attention of the FRC any facts and/or matters which may constitute an allegation of Misconduct; and - b. volunteering information or documentation not specifically requested but which the Member Firm/Member nevertheless considers may assist the investigation. - 64.
 Conversely, a failure to provide the level of cooperation required will be considered as an aggravating factor at the point of determining appropriate sanction.
-Non-exhaustive examples of such failures would include: - a. incomplete provision of documents and information in response to Notices and requests; - b. failure to provide adequate explanation of information provided; - c. failure to comply with deadlines specified in Notices under the Scheme and other written requests;
+Non-exhaustive examples of such failures would include:

-3 Examples include establishing whether the Member or Member Firm's client or others have suffered loss and voluntarily compensating them; correcting any misleading statement or impression; taking disciplinary action against staff involved, if appropriate; and taking steps to prevent similar Misconduct from arising in the future.
+3 Examples include establishing whether the Member or Member Firm's client or others have suffered loss and voluntarily compensating them; correcting any misleading statement or impression; taking disciplinary action against staff involved, if appropriate; and taking steps to prevent similar Misconduct from arising in the future